Introduction

 1. Eat a Balanced Diet

-2. Avoid Excess Supplements
+2. Avoid Unnecessary Supplements

-3. Maintain Proper Iron Intake
+3. Maintain Proper Iron Levels

 4. Choose Natural Foods